hhuang2088/income-x-druguse/README.md

 2. 0.154990
 3. 0.787901

-counts for S3BD5Q2B - USE OF Cannabis 1=IN THE LAST 12 MONTHS,
+counts for S3BD5Q2B - Use of Cannabis 1=In the last 12 months,
-2=PRIOR TO LAST 12 MONTHS, 3=BOTH TIME PERIODS
+2=Prior to last 12 months, 3=Both time Periods

 1. 98
 2. 427
 3. 1505
-dtype: int64

-frequencies for S3BD5Q2B - USE OF Cannabis 1=IN THE LAST 12 MONTHS,
+frequencies for S3BD5Q2B - Use of Cannabis 1=In the last 12 months,
-2=PRIOR TO LAST 12 MONTHS, 3=BOTH TIME PERIODS
+2=Prior to last 12 months, 3=Both time Periods

 1. 0.039821
 2. 0.173507
 3. 0.611540

 <p>
 Based on these findings, I find that 42.54% of people who reported themselves